KnapsackPro/knapsack_pro-ruby/README.md

 Each test file name is generated with `Digest::SHA2.hexdigest` method and 64 chars salt.

+Before you enable test file encryption please ensure you are using fresh API key.
+You should not use the same API key for encrypted and non encrypted test suite.
+You can generate API key for your test suite in [your dashboard](https://knapsackpro.com).

 #### How to enable test file names encryption?

 First you need to add environment variable `KNAPSACK_PRO_TEST_FILES_ENCRYPTED=true` to your CI server.